How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 • Always announce upfront: "I'm recording this and saving the minutes to our meeting DB"

 The "announce upfront" part matters more than it sounds.
 Telling people before the recording starts feels completely different from telling them after.
-The former lowers psychological resistance; the latter creates lingering distrust.
+The former lowers resistance; the latter creates lingering distrust.

 • Standing